—for Helen Boni

 reminding me of him walking back into the jungle.

 Reminding me of the donuts made fresh before sunrise in the wok of oil

 by the 7-year-old boy on Doi Ang Kang Mountain,

 The women’s teeth black from chewing beetles.

 About the author

 Craig Cotter was born in 1960 in New York and has lived in California since 1986.
-New poems have appeared in many places, including…Read the full bio
+His poems have appeared in many print and…Read the full bio

 Issue 22 · April 2015

 - From the editors

 - Four poems by Christine Potter